-A simple change in how your wrists are positioned during sleep may solve early symptoms.
-Sleep with your wrists cocked upward instead of bent downward to minimize pressure in the carpal tunnel.
-You can find carpel tunnel splint braces in the pharmacy.
-They can position your wrists correctly during sleep.
+Sleep with wrists cocked upward or in a neutral position instead of bent downward.
+This will ease pressure in the carpal tunnel.
+Carpal tunnel splint braces can be found in the pharmacy.
+They can position wrists the correct way for sleep.